Dunedin doctor Venod Skantha on trial for murder of Dunedin teen Amber-Rose Rush

-A jury of 10 men and two women has been selected to decide the case of a Dunedin doctor accused of murdering a teenage girl.
+A Dunedin doctor has been accused of fatally cutting a teenage girl's throat "to the bone" - because she stood up to him.

-Venod Skantha, 32, has pleaded not guilty to the murder of 16-year-old Amber-Rose Rush, who was found dead in her Corstorphine home on February 2 last year.
+Venod Skantha, 32, is on trial in the High Court at Dunedin.
+He has pleaded not guilty to the murder of 16-year-old Amber-Rose Rush - who was found dead in her Dunedin home last year.

 He has also denied four counts of threatening to kill.